ideaflare/embark/README.md

 # embark
-Easy to use document database with only a few commands, so that you don't have to learn a whole new framework to get going and defer the plumbing or commitment of choosing a specific database technology before getting things done.
+Easy to use document database with only a few commands, so that you don't have to learn a whole new framework to get going.
+Embark allows you to defer the plumbing or commitment of choosing a specific database technology before getting things done.
 Ideal for prototyping or projects with an agile code-first approach.

 ##Visibility